-The aim is to make it clear to residents and businesses who is responsible for all local government services in an area and ensuring better outcomes for local people by having one council delivering the majority of local services.
+This is part of the government’s plans for local government reorganisation to make it clear to residents and businesses who is responsible for all local government services in an area by having one council delivering the majority of local services.

 Basingstoke and Deane is part of a two-tier structure which the government wants to move away from to simplify local government for residents.